- SAP support is rarely discussed, but the reality of SAP support is far different from what is promised by SAP and their consulting partners.

 “These folks (at 3rd party support entities) understand the intricacies of Oracle and related customizations because they have hands-on experience implementing, supporting, upgrading, and customizing these products.
 In short, they’ve already done what enterprises are trying to do.
 They don’t just serve as tech support but as problem-solving ninjas.
 And because these products are so complex, usually the solution is not a bug that needs to be fixed, but a mistake in configuration, customizations or in the way the product is being used.
 This can be solved without any needed participation of the software vendor.”

 100% SAP Support

 This is where SAP provides all of the support for the customer.
 This is the most common choice for SAP customers.
 It is not necessarily the best choice, but just the most common.
 Understanding the market share of 100% SAP support is a bit like the earlier phase of Microsoft Windows.

 In the early phase of the Internet, Microsoft Internet Explorer had a massive market share.
-However, this was more due to being the only browser first installed (and impossible to uninstall) than due to Internet Explorer’s inherent value of the product versus available options.
+However, this was more due to being the only browser first installed (and impossible to uninstall) than Internet Explorer’s inherent value of the product versus available options.
 As soon as people became aware, often through word of mouth of better alternatives, Internet Explorer lost market share, and its early market share is now reversed with Google Chrome.